Risk-Monotonicity in Statistical Learning: Discussion and Future Work

 \section{Discussion and Future Work}

-In this paper, we derived the first consistent and risk-monotonic algorithms for a general statistical learning setting with bounded losses.
+The primary goal of this paper was to answer the fundamental question around the existence of a consistent, risk-monotonic algorithm in the general statistical learning setting.
+We answer this in the affirmative for a notation of monotonicity that holds with high probability and further show that there is virtually no cost for achieving this when it comes to excess-risk rates.
+We believe this is an important milestone in the search for risk-monotonic algorithms.
+It remains to see if risk-monotonicity in expectation is achievable; i.e.~achieving \eqref{eq:theguaran} without the additive term.

-\paragraph{Computational Considerations.} From a computational perspective, the main setback of Algorithm \ref{alg:riskmonotone} is that returning the final hypothesis $\hat h_n$ requires performing $n$-ERM computations to evaluate the intermediate hypotheses $(\tilde h_k)_{k\in[n]}$.
-Nevertheless, in practice, ERM solutions for sample sizes $k$ and $k+1$ may be close to each other, and this fact may be leveraged to efficiently generate the ERM sequence $(\tilde h_k)$.
-When the loss $\ell$ is convex in the first argument, it is possible to efficiently generate the final predictor $\hat h_n$ using tools from online convex optimization.
-However, in general it is unclear whether risk-monotonicity can be achieved without the (greedy) for-loop procedure of Algorithm \ref{alg:riskmonotone}.
+From a computational perspective, the main setback of Algorithm \ref{alg:riskmonotone2} is that returning the distribution $P_n=P_n(Z_{1:n})$ requires $n$-calls to the base algorithm $\B$.
+This implies that \ref{alg:riskmonotone2} may run $n$ times slower than $\B$ in the worst case.
+However, when the base algorithm outputs distributions centered at ERMs, it may be possible to efficiently generate the sequence of distributions $(\B(Z_{1:k}))_k$ by leveraging the fact that ERM solutions for sample sizes $k$ and $k+1$ can be close to each other.

-We note also that if one only wants a decreasing risk after some sample size $s\in \mathbb{N}$ then computing the hypotheses $(\hat h_{k})_{k<s}$ is unnecessary.
-In this case, the for-loop in Algorithm \ref{alg:riskmonotone} need only start at $k=s$; the resulting hypotheses would satisfy the monotonicity condition in \eqref{eq:monotone} for all $n\geq s$ (the proofs of Theorems \ref{thm:monoton} and \ref{thm:monoton2} can easily be modified to show this).
+When the loss $\ell$ is convex in the first argument, there is no need for a randomized algorithm\footnote{Randomization is also not needed if one is only interested in i.i.d.~processes (see Appendix \ref{sec:nopac}).} (i.e.~we do not need $\B(Z_{1:k})\ll P_0$), and it is possible to efficiently generate a sequence of predictors $(\hat h_n)$ with monotonic risk using an online convex optimization algorithm as the base algorithm $\B$.
+However, in general, it is unclear whether risk-monotonicity can be achieved without the (greedy) for-loop procedure of Algorithm \ref{alg:riskmonotone2}.
+We note also that if one only wants a decreasing risk after some sample size $s\in \mathbb{N}$, then computing the distributions $(P_{k})_{k<s}$ is unnecessary.
+In this case, the for-loop in Algorithm \ref{alg:riskmonotone2} need only start at $k=s$; the resulting hypotheses would satisfy the monotonicity condition in Definition \ref{def:riskmonotonicity} for all $n\geq s\vee n_{\delta}$.

+Through Theorem \ref{thm:riskdecomp}, we showed that the excess risk of Algorithm \ref{alg:riskmonotone2} is at most three times that of the base algorithm plus a lower-order term.
+It remains to evaluate the empirical performance of the algorithm to identify for which applications the additional cost in the excess risk is worth it to achieve risk monotonicity.